rust-lang/book/nostarch/chapter04.md

 ## The Slice Type

-*Slices* let you
-reference a contiguous sequence of elements in a collection rather than the whole collection.
-Since it's a reference, a slice does not have ownership.
+*Slices* let you reference a contiguous sequence of elements in a collection rather than the whole collection.
+A slice is a kind of reference, so it does not have ownership.

 Here’s a small programming problem: write a function that takes a string and returns the first word it finds in that string.
 If the function doesn’t find a space in the string, the whole string must be one word, so the entire string should be returned.

-Let’s work through how we'd build the signature of this function without using slices, to set up the problem that slices will solve:
+Let’s work through how we’d write the signature of this function without using slices, to understand the problem that slices will solve:

 ```
 fn first_word(s: &String) -> ?